prominenceai/deepstream-services-library/docs/overview.md

 Tracker components are optional and a Pipeline can have at most one.
 See the [Tracker API](/docs/api-tracker.md) reference section for more information.

 ## Multi-Source Tiler
 To simplify the dynamic addition and removal of Sources and Sinks, all Source components connect to the Pipeline's internal Stream-Muxer, even when there is only one.
-The multiplexed stream must either be Tiled **or** Demuxed before reaching Sink any components downstream.
+The multiplexed stream must either be Tiled **or** Demuxed before reaching any Sink component downstream.

 Tiler components transform the multiplexed streams into a 2D grid array of tiles, one per Source component.
 Tilers output a single stream that can connect to a single On-Screen Display (OSD).
 When using a Tiler the OSD (optional) and Sinks (minimum one) are added directly to the Pipeline or Branch to operate on the Tiler's single output stream.
 ```Python